 Approximately 18 people responded to Patty’s initial letter.
 Today the Club consists of approximately 130 members, of all ages and ability.
 The Crochet Club has no paid employees, and is a strictly volunteer-driven, non-denominational organization.

-Now in its 20th year, the Club is proud to have donated over 15,500 blankets to local charitable organizations in the London community, and over 2,600 pet blankets to local animal shelters and organizations.
-Over 450 silent auction blankets have been donated to local charitable organizations to assist in their fundraising activities.
+As of January 2023, the Club is proud to have donated 16,838 blankets to local charitable organizations in the London community, and 3098 pet blankets to local animal shelters and organizations.
+487 silent auction blankets have been donated to local charitable organizations to assist in their fundraising activities.

 Click here for a list of some of the local organizations and charities that have benefited from the Club’s work.